joshuamainsmith/CEN_3031_Final_Project/README.md

 ## Handoff Guidelines

-Please get added to the Github repo by a current collaborator, and get added to the Heroku project by the current project owner.
+Please add to Github repo by a current collaborator, and add to the Heroku project by the current project owner.

 ### Running the application in Heroku